AndreaRibuoli/RIBY/README.md

 Free Env 1 (0)
 ```

-This has been a long chapter... but there is still something to consider it completed!
+This has been a long chapter... but there is still something to manage if we would like to consider it completed!
-In a previous one we introduce `SQLGetInfoW` and now we will integrate that support in our `Connect` class in order
+In a previous one we introduced `SQLGetInfoW` and now we will integrate that support in our `Connect` class in order
-to collect the **SQL\_CONNECTION\_JOB\_NAME** (we introduce `Connect#jobname`).
+to collect the **SQL\_CONNECTION\_JOB\_NAME** value (the method introduced is named `Connect#jobname`).

-We then discover that an `SQLFreeHandle` for a Connect does not release the **QSQSRVR** job in order for it to be reused.
+Adding this support we discover that an `SQLFreeHandle` for a Connect does not release the **QSQSRVR** jobs.
+In order for those jobs to be reused an `SQLDisconnect` is required.
-This behaviour requires the following implementation inside the **Connect** class:
+The following implementation inside the **Connect** class introduces the API observing the previous notes to prevent self\-referencing:

 ``` ruby
   def initialize(henv, dsn)